yaoruixuu/security-blur/README.md

 # Using the API

-Test out already created endpoints on your own files in GCS buckets with `test.py`
+Test out already created endpoints on your own files in GCS buckets with the `requests` library by running `python test.py`

 Endpoint: https://api-image-705613906606.us-central1.run.app